Larsa Pippen Rocks Tiny Crop Top & The Tightest Jeans As She Admits She’s ‘Feeling Fall’

 Currently, Larsa seems to be single following the end of her marriage to NBA icon Scottie Pippen.
 However, she recently took some heat for allegedly getting close to Kendall Jenner’s former boyfriend, NBA star Ben Simmons.

 TMZ reported that Larsa and Ben were seen getting flirty at a nightclub together, and then left the establishment within minutes of one another, which sparked dating rumors.
-However, Pippen wasn’t about to let the speculation run wild and she took to her social media account to debunk the gossip.
+However, Pippen wasn’t about to let the speculation run wild, and she took to her social media account to debunk the gossip.

 “I never even saw him, let alone left with him.
 He dated my bff’s sister and I would never,” Larsa wrote on her Instagram story.